17-5-3 Subdivision requirements

 14. Environmental hazards.
 The subdivision layout shall make adequate provision for natural drainage channels and floodways, which should be retained in a natural state and left undisturbed where possible.
 All other environmental hazards must be eliminated or adequately restricted as directed by the town.

 15. Underground utilities.
-Electric power (except electrical transmission lines carrying 48 kV or more), telephone lines, cable television and fiber optics shall be located underground, except where the subdivider can show the planning commission that underground installation is not technically feasible.
+All new and existing utilities within or contiguous to the subdivision, including electric power (except electrical transmission lines carrying 48 kV or more), telephone lines, cable television, and fiber optics, shall be located underground, except where the subdivider can demonstrate to the planning commission that underground installation is not technically feasible.
 For purposes of this subsection, economic feasibility is not considered.
 All underground installations shall be constructed prior to surfacing the street.
 Service stubs shall be placed in a way that avoids disturbance of street improvements when service connections are made.
 Aboveground transformers, cabinets, etc., shall be screened.

 16. Public safety hazards.
 The subdivision plat shall make adequate provision for protection of the public from adjacent irrigation canals, railroads, airport runways, mines, gravel pits, electrical substations, and pumps or other stationary equipment that are in existence at the time of approval of the preliminary plat, where they constitute a significant hazard to public safety as determined by the town engineer.
 Such provision may include, but shall not be limited to, adequate boundary walls or fences.